David Packard: Department of Defense

 According to Lindorff, these exceptions reinstate the possibility of martial law in the U.S., prohibited since 1878.

 In the 1970s and 1980s Packard was a prominent advisor to the White House on defense procurement and management.
 He served as chairman of The Business Council in 1973 and 1974.
+Packard served on the Board of Directors of the Committee on the Present Danger, established in 1976, and in March 1982 he was appointed to President Reagan's "White House Science Council".
 From 1985 to 1986, he served as chairman of The Packard Commission.

 Philanthropy

 From the early 1980s until his death in 1996, Packard dedicated much of his time and money to philanthropic projects.
 In 1964, Packard and his wife had established the David and Lucile Packard Foundation.
 In 1986, they donated $40 million toward building what became the Lucile Packard Children's Hospital at Stanford University; the new hospital opened in June 1991.
 Prompted by his daughters Nancy and Julie, in 1978 David and Lucile had created the Monterey Bay Aquarium Foundation.
 The couple eventually donated $55 million to build the new aquarium, which opened in 1984 with Julie Packard as its executive director.
 In 1987, Packard gave $13 million to create the Monterey Bay Aquarium Research Institute.
 Packard and Hewlett made a combined donation of $77 million to Stanford in 1994, for which the university named the David Packard Electrical Engineering Building in his honor.

 Packard was a member of the American Enterprise Institute's board of trustees.
 He died on March 26, 1996, at age 83 in Stanford, California, leaving approximately $4 billion (the bulk of his estate) to the David and Lucile Packard Foundation, including large amounts of valuable real property in Los Altos Hills.
 All three Packard daughters sit on the foundation's board of trustees.
 David Woodley Packard, his son, serves as president of the Packard Humanities Institute.

 As of 2025, the David and Lucile Packard Foundation has provided $1.2 billion to ocean research and is the leading private benefactor globally.